In Depth: Muscles

 - Subscapularis: This is a large triangular muscle near the humerus and collarbone.
 It helps rotate the humerus.

-- Supraspinatus: This small muscle at the top of the shoulder.
-It helps raise the arm away from the body.
+- Supraspinatus: This small muscle is located at the top of the shoulder and helps raise the arm away from the body.

 Four muscles—the supraspinatus, infraspinatus, teres minor, and subscapularis—make up the rotator cuff.
 It stabilizes the shoulder and holds the head of the humerus into the glenoid cavity to maintain the principal shoulder joint.

-As these muscles are used in a wide range of motion and are responsible for bearing heavy loads, shoulder muscle pain is a common ailment.
+Because these muscles are used in a wide range of motion and are responsible for bearing heavy loads, shoulder muscle pain is a common ailment.
 The most common cause of shoulder pain is overexertion of a muscle or injury to it.
 Twisting, pulling, or falling are common ways muscles in the shoulders become painful.
-Although repetitive use injuries affect the deep muscles more, pulled muscles from lifting something too heavy or overexerting can create pain and soreness that usually subsides in a few days.
+Repetitive use injuries primarily affect the deep muscles; however, pain and soreness as a result of pulled muscles from heavy lifting or overexertion usually subsides in a few days.